-The core village of Dixon Reef is located in the west of the island of Malekula, in the northwest of Vanuatu.
+The village of Dixon Reef with its 450 inhabitants4 is located in the west of the island of Malekula, in the northwest of Vanuatu.
 The area directly faces the open sea.
 When I spent my days in the village, we often sat on the beach looking over the ocean in the direction where we expected Australia to be.
 The houses of the village community of Dixon Reef stretch along the beach directly exposed to the west winds and sheltered from rain by the precipitation slope from the east, which had already caused rain in the higher centre of the island.
 Villagers used to tell me that "Dixon is a dry and sandy place."
 Especially along the beach where the several houses were built, people kept emphasising, there was hardly a hummus layer to grow anything.
-It takes two hours to reach the next town by boat, which operates a few times a week, because there is no road connection.
-The principal chief of the village a well-connected man and a fieldworker for the Vanuatu Cultural Centre, who had built his Nakamal27 right on the beach where passenger and transport boats dock, and who was always ready to receive people and news.
+From the village shores, it takes two hours to reach the next town by boat, which operates a few times a week, because there is no road connection.
+The principal chief of the village was a well-connected man and a fieldworker for the Vanuatu Cultural Centre, who had built his Nakamal5 right on the beach where passenger and transport boats dock, and who was always ready to receive people and news.
 Around 2010, he responded to a call from various NGOs, who asked communities to take part in their programmes.
 He heard about a workshop series for agriculture and thought it would be helpful and, above all, interestingly novel for the families in his village, and thus placed his community on the list.
-Dixon Reef was accepted onto the Climate Change and Food Security Programme 'kaikai blong laef' (Bislama: Food for Life) from 2012 onwards under the leadership of an international NGO, which held workshops and consultation visits to the village several times a year.
+Dixon Reef was accepted onto the Climate Change and Food Security Programme 'kaikai blong laef' (Food for Life) from 2012 onwards under the leadership of an international NGO, which held workshops and consultation visits to the village several times a year.
 Dixon Reef was included in the programme because of the constant dry environmental conditions and additional elements which fit other criteria such as economic factors: cash crops are mainly coconuts for making copra, where people separate coconut flesh from the fruit by hand and then dry it on blast furnaces, and cacao, both sold in situ to passing ships.
-Some also began to plant kava (piper methysticum) a few years ago, a pepper plant of which the roots are used to produce the well-known beverage also called kava.28 All these sources of income were not only subject to crop fluctuations, but also to extreme price fluctuations and people lived mostly off what they grew in their numerous garden parcels.
-The programme implementers were quick to note that residents' gardens were located up to two hours' walk away from the village, and therefore access was not possible at times such as storms.
-Areas for cultivation were distributed over kilometres, along the coast, inland, up the mountainsides and beyond, meaning that there was a wide area in which people moved for hours during their gardening day.
+Some also began to plant kava (piper methysticum) a few years ago, a pepper plant of which the roots are used to produce the well-known beverage also called kava.6 All these sources of income were not only subject to crop fluctuations, but also to extreme price fluctuations and people lived mostly off what they grew in their